kayahr/wastelib/doc/checks.md

 - item checks
 - member-count checks
 - money-threshold checks
+- willingness/refusal checks used by NPC command and trade interactions

 It is therefore not guaranteed to be perfect and may still contain mistakes.